 Automating your home with smart lock systems has become a popular practice today.
-There are more than a dozen security devices made available in the market that offers a number of safety options for your home.
+There are a multitude of security devices made available in the market that offers a number of safety options for your home.
 These technically advanced locks are referred to as smart locks that provide keyless options to homeowners.
 Such innovative products are capable of replacing traditional locks with smart bolts and may even extend to digital keys that allow remote access to your home security system.
 In this comprehensive review, you will note the key differences, smart features and unique application between Schlage Connect vs Sense.

 Table of Contents